By Jai Dev Singh Khalsa

 All of life is based on this elementary fire.
 The agni of the mineral realm is the volcanic fire of the earth.
 The agni of the plant is the fire of photosynthesis, which transforms sunlight into prana—life.
 The digestive fire of the body (jathar agni) is the agni of the animal realm which transforms the pranic life force into the body’s tissues.
 It is then the job of the human being to transform the body and mind into consciousness through the fire of sadhana.
 It is through sadhana that we experience the most subtle and desirable aspect of agni, the radiant body.

-It is by no mistake that Yogi Bhajan chose the foods he did for the special menu that we refer to as the Solstice Diet.
 While it may not be apparent at first glance, this menu is masterfully crafted to give you the best opportunity to take advantage of the profound sadhana you'll be engaging in throughout your solstice experience.
 If your agni has to work too hard with difficult-to-digest foods, you risk compromising the effects of your hard work.

 Poorly digested food results in what Ayurveda calls ama—toxicity that coats the body’s tissues and hinders its intelligence.
 If you can stick to the solstice diet, there is no doubt that you'll strategically position yourself for the best possible experience.